-The Impact of DNA Testing
+The impact of DNA testing

 Although there is no age limit for the DNA testing of a child it is important to consider that DNA testing results may have significant effects on a number of people including the child and their siblings.
 DNA testing should be conducted with the children’s best interests in mind.
-If a child can understand the issues involved, their opinion should be taken into account when deciding whether or not the test is in their best interests, during a child support DNA test for example.
+If a child can understand the issues involved, their opinion should be taken into account when deciding whether or not the test is in their best interests, during a CSA DNA test for example.

 It may also be important to consider the impact of sibling DNA tests, where test results reveal whether or not two children are half or full siblings.

 The NHS website suggests that when considering DNA testing “it is important to use a company with high quality service and standards”.
-If you are unsure of what forms of impact DNA testing could have in your particular circumstances, then you can give AlphaBiolabs a call our support service on 0333 600 1300 to ask any questions you may have regarding this subject.
+If you are unsure of what forms of impact DNA testing could have in your particular circumstances, then you can give AlphaBiolabs a call on 0333 600 1300 to ask any questions you may have regarding this subject.

-If you do not wish to discuss the issues with a company before making the decision of whether or not you should take DNA test then it may be useful to seek independent advice or counselling.
+If you do not wish to discuss the issues with a company before making the decision on whether or not you should take DNA test then it may be useful to seek independent advice or counselling.

-Child Support DNA Test
+Child Support Agency DNA test

 DNA testing may settle disputes over child maintenance payments or over contact rights.
 Certain claims may be made of individuals when couples separate, especially if they do so on bad terms.
 The truth may become unclear as the element of trust may have been lost, so DNA testing could possibly be the only resolution or method of acquiring accurate answers for certain individuals.

 It can be important for someone to know the truth as to whether they are the true biological parent of a child not just for their own knowledge but also due to financial reasons.
-Child support contributions amount to 15% of disposable income, as well as additional expenses maintaining a face-to-face relationship with a child.

-DNA testing can seem even more important when you consider that the Child Support Agency presumes a man named by the mother is the father until it is proven otherwise by a DNA testing.
+DNA testing can seem even more important when you consider that the Child Support Agency (CSA) presumes a man named by the mother is the father until it is proven otherwise by DNA testing.
 No matter how much a man claims the child is not his – if the mother names him as the father and he refuses to provide a DNA test sample to prove his contention – he will continue to have to pay child maintenance.

 The number of negative results from challenges to the CSA has been rising and is currently in excess of 19%.
-Therefore it may be important that you should take a DNA test if you are unsure as to whether you are the biological parent of a child (or adamant that you are not), especially if you need the money that would be spent on child maintenance to provide for your biological family.
+Therefore, it may be important that you take a DNA test if you are unsure as to whether you are the biological parent of a child (or adamant that you are not), especially if you need the money that would be spent on child maintenance to provide for your biological family.

 - Grandparent DNA testing

-- Aunt and Uncle DNA testing (also known as Avuncular DNA testing)
+- Aunt and Uncle DNA testing

 - Sibling testing

-- Extended family DNA testing (for example cousins or if a biological relationship is unknown)
+- Extended family DNA testing

-Should I Take a DNA Test
+Should I take a DNA test?